FAQ for Own It Now Properties

 2. What are “Direct Buy” Own It Now properties?

-Title to “Demo Pull” Own It Now properties may not be clear and a large investment will be required to bring the properties up to code.
+Title to “Direct Buy” Own It Now properties may not be clear and a large investment will be required to bring the properties up to code.
 The Detroit Land Bank makes no warranties or guarantees as to the physical condition or status of the title to the properties.
 Purchasers are buying properties “as is” and with faults.
 The DLBA reserves the right to reject any and all purchases and either remove a property from the Own It Now program, or relist it at a later date.

 3. How does Own It Now work?